FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_camera_controls/visionportal-camera-controls.rst

 Control Ranges
 ~~~~~~~~~~~~~~

-Each webcam model has its own level of support for the FTC Camera
+Each webcam model has its own level of support for Camera Controls.
-Controls.

-The Logitech C920 supports all the control features offered by the FTC
+The Logitech C920 supports all the control features offered by the
 SDK; many webcams don’t.
 More info is at
 `ftc-docs <https://ftc-docs.firstinspires.org/en/latest/programming_resources/vision/webcam_controls/webcam-controls.html>`__.